paymentwall/paymentwall.github.io/docs/payments-direct-brick-charge.md

 ---
-id: desktop-direct-brick-charge
+id: payments-direct-brick-charge
 title: Charge
 sectionid: docs
-permalink: direct/brick/charge
+permalink: payments/direct/brick/charge
 ---

 # Charge

-With [one-time token](/direct/brick/create-form) and [fingerprint](/direct/brick/create-form) which are collected by Brick.js, you can then easily charge credit cards by using Charge API on your server side.
+With [one-time token](/payments/direct/brick/create-form) and [fingerprint](/payments/direct/brick/create-form) which are collected by Brick.js, you can then easily charge credit cards by using Charge API on your server side.

 ## Charge request